taichi-dev/taichi/docs/contributor_guide.rst

 - Be pragmatic: practically solving problems is our ultimate goal.
 - No overkills: always use *easy* solutions to solve easy problems, so that you have time and energy for real hard ones.
 - Almost every design decision has pros and cons.
 A decision is `good` if its pros outweigh its cons.
 Always think about both sides.
 - Debugging is hard.
-Changesets should be small so that sourees of bugs can be easily pinpointed.
+Changesets should be small so that sources of bugs can be easily pinpointed.
 - Unit/integration tests are our friends.

 .. note::